1957 Chevrolet Bel Air Convertible 'Fuel-Injected'

 This fuel-injected Bel Air Convertible has much to recommend it, being beautifully presented in factory-correct Onyx Black over Red and Silver vinyl and equipped with its 283-cubic-inch V-8 engine, number F614EK—the EK suffix designating Rochester Ramjet fuel injection and high-lift camshafts.
 In 2008, the car underwent a full, body-off restoration by Jeff and Bill Steinmetz of the Columbus, Ohio area.
 With no expense spared, the quality of workmanship is evident throughout and was formally recognized by the Antique Automobile Club of America in 2009 with a Senior National First Prize at the Spring Meet in Lebanon, Tennessee.

-Now offered for the first time in eight years, this superb, award-winning Bel Air Convertible “Fuelie,” among the most recognizable American automobiles of all time—an icon of its age—is poised to continue its impressive showing at events and tours with its next fortunate caretaker.
+Now offered for the first time in eight years, this superb, award-winning Bel Air Convertible “Fuelie,” an icon of its age and among the most recognizable American automobiles of all time, is poised to continue its impressive showing at events and tours with its next fortunate caretaker.